ColOfAbRiX/role-ripple-solution/README.md

 This file takes care of encrypting the values that go into the configuration files, but only if necessary.

 The Ripple script `encrypt_string.js` creates different outputs every time it's run for the same password and this makes the file `secrets.json` to change.
-A change in a configuration file prompts Ansible to restart Ripple and this is something we don't want.
+A change in a configuration file prompts Ansible to restart Ripple but this is usually not a desired behaviour.
+The tasks of the step takes care of recognising when a real change of configuration requires an update of the configuration and a restart.

 The step also creates the hashes that will go in the `secrets.json` file.